Six Amazing One Week Itineraries for Spain

 Figueres is an unremarkable workaday town.
 But if you're a fan of Salvator Dali's art, it's a must visit town in Spain.
 Figueres is home to Dali's fantasy castle Castle de Pol and the stunning Dali Theater-Museum.
 The museum is the essential Dali site in Spain.

 The flashy pink museum is billed as the world's largest Surrealist object.
 Designed and decorated by Dali, it's a work of art itself.
 The eccentric museum houses Dali's broadest range of work, from his earliest artistic experiences to his later works.
-Click here for my complete guide to visiting this fabulous museum.
+Here's my complete guide to visiting the Dali museum.

 Tossa de Mar is a well preserved medieval masterpiece.
 It's a walled town with commanding vistas and award winning beaches.
 The town has winding cobbled streets and is topped with an enchanting castle.
 From paella to tapas, the local cuisine is also exquisite.

 Itinerary #4: Central Spain

 Oh, there's so much to do in central Spain.
 Andalusia gets all the buzz.
 But central Spain is overflowing with spectacular cities, UNESCO sites, and Spain's best museums.

 Fly into Madrid, which makes an excellent base.
 In fact, you don't even have to leave Madrid to easily visit other beautiful Spanish towns and attractions by train.
 You can base there the whole week.
 Alternatively, stay in Toledo or Segovia for a few days to break up your week.

 You'll likely arrive midday.
 Settle into Madrid's vibrant vibe with a stroll in Madrid's historic core, the pedestrianized Calle de las Huertas and the main square of Puerto del Sol.